RafaelBarbosatec/bsev/README.md

 class HomeBloc extends BlocBase<HomeStreams,HomeEvents>{

+  //If you need to communicate with some instantiated Bloc depending on whether or not your widget tree you can do using:
+  //dispatchToBloc<OtherBloc>(MsgEvent());

+  //If you need to send an event to the view:
+  //dispatchView(MyEvent());

   @override
   void initView() {
-    //If you need to get a Bloc from the top widget hierarchy you can use:
-    //ATTENTION: Do not call this method (getBloc) in the block constructor.
-Only in the initView or after the initView is called at least once.
-    //var otherBloc = getBloc<Bloc>();
-    //otherBloc.dispatch(Event());

   }

   @override